-She walked to him, put her hands on his chest.
+She walked to him and put her hands on his chest.
 "Giles, I'll never be like Buffy."

 "I should hope not.
 Much as I love her, one is enough."
 He smiled playfully.
 "And I couldn't do this."

-His lips touched her in the way she had come to treasure.
+His lips touched hers in the way she'd come to crave.
 Softly but with passion.
 She felt herself giving in to this man.
 Marveled at his power over her.
-Before she knew him she had counted the time she spent with a lover in hours.
+Before she knew him, she could count the time she spent with a lover in hours.
 Now, with him, she could count the months.

 His voice was very low.
 "Faith, I want you to know something.
 If it's us...if you want to stop this, you just have to say the word.
 I'll still be your watcher.
 You must know that."